 Sunset Piano Opus 3

-In the summer of 2013, Mauro ffortissimo placed a dozen pianos in beautiful natural settings along the San Mateo Coastline.
+In the summer of 2013, Mauro fortissimo and Dean Mermell placed a dozen pianos in beautiful natural settings along the San Mateo Coastline.
 It generated a lot of attention, and we were invited by Ellyn Parker from the mayor's office in San Francisco to bring the project to SF in 2014.
 And thus Sunset Piano Opus 3 came to be.

 It began slowly, with a furtive piano sighting here and there.
 But then grand pianos conspicuously began to appear throughout the city without notice, pulled by ropes on wheeled platforms by specially trained "piano ninjas".
 Professional musicians, singers, and poets were scheduled to perform at free cultural events.
 It was amazing!

 Twelve Pianos: The Film

 The feature length documentary of Sunset Piano, Twelve Pianos, is now in a massive push of post production.
 It begins in the summer of 2013, when a small film crew scrambled over mountains and coastal trails to document the sights and sounds of a massive two week installation.
 Sunset Piano Opus 2 created a musical landscape that resonated with the natural world.
 As the pianos came to San Francisco, this story continued to unfold on the streets of the city in Opus 3.
 Read On...